SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

     SELECT seq, id1 AS node, id2 AS edge, cost FROM pgr_dijkstra(' SELECT gid AS id,
          source::integer,
          target::integer,
          cost_len::double precision AS cost
         FROM roadlink',
-    7997, 11452, false, false);
+    26920, 4232, false, false);

 To try another function between the same start and end points we can use the A-star function.
 This uses the geographical information we added earlier (x1, y1, x2, y2) to prefer network links that are closest to the target of the shortest path search.

     SELECT seq, id1 AS node, id2 AS edge, cost FROM pgr_astar(' SELECT gid AS id,
          source::integer,
          target::integer,
-             length::double precision AS cost,
+         cost_len::double precision AS cost,
          x1, y1, x2, y2
         FROM roadlink',
-    7997, 11452, false, false);
+    22661, 25892, false, false);

 Driving distance is a useful function as a number of other functions hang off it including `pgr_alphashape` and `pgr_pointsAsPolygon`.
-The functions below show the links reachable within 2000m of OS HQ.
-Without reverse cost:
+The functions below show the links reachable within 2000m of the centre of Acle, Norfolk:

-    SELECT seq, id1 AS node, cost
+    SELECT *
     FROM pgr_drivingDistance(
-                'SELECT gid, source, target, cost_len FROM roadlink', 11452, 2000, false, false
+            'SELECT gid AS id, source, target, cost_len AS cost FROM roadlink', 24722, 2000
     );

-With reverse cost:
+Within 5 minutes of the centre of Acle, Norfolk:

-    SELECT seq, id1 AS node, cost
+    SELECT *
     FROM pgr_drivingDistance(
-                'SELECT id, source, target, cost_len, rcost_len FROM roadlink’, 11452, 2000, true, true
+            'SELECT gid AS id, source, target, cost_time AS cost FROM roadlink', 24722, 300
     );

 The alphashape function is a bit more complex as it uses a number of PostGIS and pgRouting functions to generate the resulting polygon.
 Copy and paste the SQL below into your SQL window and run it.